jaganrym/AWS-Security/jrt-cure-hybrid-security-capstone.md

 **Why this matters for the story:** the board's real fear after the competitor breach wasn't just "an S3 bucket was public" — it was "we don't actually know who our identities are anymore across two clouds."
 This hybrid phase is about closing that gap: one IdP, one conditional access policy set, one place both AWS and Microsoft 365 logs get correlated.

-The AWS account structure, SCPs, GuardDuty/Security Hub/Config setup, networking, and data protection controls from the original project **do not change** — you're adding an identity and access layer in front of them, not rebuilding them.

----

-## Phase 1 (Revised) — Hybrid Identity Foundation
+## Phase 1 — Hybrid Identity Foundation

 **Objective:** Entra ID is the single source of truth for "who is this person and what should they be allowed to do," in both Microsoft 365 and AWS.